Stay up to date

 Web Application Firewall

 Utilise a Web Application Firewall (WAF) to filter unnecessary noise such as bots.
 Protect against brute force attacks, admin pages and related content enumeration, discover and block suspicious patterns.
-Modern content delivery networks offer caching, DoS protection and WAF under the same banner, hence, providing peace of mind and protection against online attacks.
+Modern content delivery networks offer caching, DoS protection and WAF under the same banner, hence, providing peace of mind and protection against attacks on online stores.

 Logging and Monitoring